The night market is located near major hotels in Deira, and visitors can also enjoy free entertainment from different Filipino singers and comedians

 Filipina Santos, 42, who works part-time as a seller at a food stall at the Winter Night Market, said street food is among their bestsellers, even among other nationalities.

-Their store sells skewers such proben or proven – part of a chicken’s proventiculus or stomach (digestive system), hence the name – mixed with cornstarch or flour and deep fried.
-There is also Isaw (grilled, marinated chicken intestines), calamari (battered and deep-friend squid), corndog with mozzarella (hotdog on a stick coated with cornmeal batter and deep fried), and many more.
-And the best part is: Everything sells for just Dh10 each or per order.
+Their store sells skewers such proben or proven, which is made from part of a chicken’s proventiculus or stomach and then mixed with cornstarch or flour before being deep-fried.
+It also offers isaw (grilled, marinated chicken intestines), calamari (squid rings in crispy batter), and more.
+And the best part is: Everything is sold for just Dh10 per order.

 Filipina Santos (Right)